Dwarf Galaxies United by Dark Bosons: Data Analysis and Results

 \subsection{Ultra-Faint Dwarf Galaxies}

+Analysis of the core-halo structure has been conducted for all UFD stellar densities.
+Our predictions for the UFD class ($1.5 \times 10^{-21}$ eV) in $\psi$DM are illustrated in green, representing the 2$\sigma$ range of the posterior distribution of profiles.
+We have included nearly all the UFDs within the Local Group, incorporating stellar profile data points beyond 0.25 kpc.
+It is crucial to emphasize that all these galaxies are consistent with the core-halo structure, both in the Milky Way and Andromeda, underscoring the universality of this structural pattern for dwarf galaxies.

-In this point we analyse separately the Milky Way's and Andromeda's satellites independently to see whether there is any difference in core-halo structure (visible in figures \ref{figmeansmilky} and \ref{figmeansandro}) or in the density vs. core radius trend (visible in figures \ref{figrclMilky} and \ref{figrclandro}).
+In this analysis, we examine the satellites of the Milky Way and Andromeda separately to determine if there are any differences in core-halo structure, as depicted in Figures \ref{figmeansmilky} and \ref{figmeansandro}.
+Additionally, we explore the density versus core radius trend in Figures \ref{figrclMilky} and \ref{figrclandro}.